Heathenology: Recording and producing

 The first compilation disc was produced and engineered by Lionel Hicks.
 It was recorded at POD Studios in London, England, and mixed by Todd Fitzgerald and Hicks at Oarfin Studios in Minneapolis, US.
 Art and design was done by Robert Duffy at PostScript Design.

 The second live album was produced by Costis Papadopoulos and Hicks.
 It was recorded by Andy Horn and mixed and mastered by Fitzgerald and Hicks at Echobay Studios, in Minneapolis.

 The third live DVD was produced by Stephen James Bland at SjB Imperial Film and Television in London.
 It was filmed by Edgar Heckmann, Torsten Hartmann, Thomas Hertler, Bellinda Gielich, Sebastian Kastner, Tobias Pfahl, Tom Hack, Björn Böhm and Roland Heckmann and edited by Martin O'Leary.
 The DVD features additional bootleg footage by Gary Marshall, Tim McCray and Klaus.

-Live footage was recorded during a live presentation of the band opening for Edenbridge.